-LL.M. applications are processed through the Law School Admission Council (LSAC) LL.M.
-Applicant Services.
-LL.M. applications for the 2018-19 academic year will be available starting in late-October and due by March 1, 2018 for priority consideration.
+LL.M. applications must be submitted through the Law School Admissions Council (LSAC).
+LL.M. applications are available on November 1st and due by March 1st for priority consideration.

 All applicants must register for the LL.M.
 Credential Assembly Service (LL.M.
 CAS).
-Applicants with a foreign law degree will also need to register for the International Transcript Authentication and Evaluation Service.
+Additionally, applicants with a foreign law degree must register for the International Transcript Authentication and Evaluation Service.

-An applicant whose first degree in law was taught in English in another country may apply for an exemption from this requirement by submitting an official letter from their law school/university verifying that English was the medium of instruction.
-Students who request and are granted an exemption are expected to be fully competent English speakers and will not be eligible for extended time on their final exams.
+An applicant whose first degree in law was taught in English in another country may apply for an exemption from this requirement by submitting an official letter om their law school verifying that English was the medium of instruction.
+LL.M. students who are exempted from submitting a TOEFL or IELTS score are expected to be fully competent English speakers and are eligible for extended time on final exams.

-Please note, the LL.M. program at The University of Texas School of Law is extremely selective and currently offers a maximum of 60 seats for each incoming class.
+The LL.M.
+Program at Texas Law is highly selective and currently has a maximum of 50 spots for each incoming class.

-- Your official law school transcript, including award of degree, along with translations into English.
-Applicants must include all of their higher education transcripts and awards of degree.
+- Official law school transcript, including award of degree.
+If the official law school transcript is in a language other than English, an English translation is required.
+Finally, applicants must include all their higher education transcripts and awards of degree.

 - Three letters of recommendation